 The AP or PCP shall aggregate a BlockAckReq frame and a QoS Null frame with the RDG/More PPDU subfield in the QoS Control field equal to 1 into an A-MPDU which is transmitted to the intended RD responder.

-To start a DL MU PPDU transmission with reverse direction, an AP or PCP shall set the RDG/More PPDU to 1 and the Ack Policy to Scheduled Ack in the QoS Control field of the MPDU addressed to the intended RD responder and shall include at least one Block Ack Schedule frame with non-zero Response Offset and Response Duration fields in A-MPDU addressed to the intended RD responder.
+To start a DL MU PPDU transmission with reverse direction, an AP or PCP shall set the RDG/More PPDU to 1 and the Ack Policy to Scheduled Ack in the QoS Control field of the MPDU addressed to the intended RD responder and shall include at least one Block Ack Schedule frame with non-zero Response Offset, Response Duration and Next PPDU Start Offset fields in A-MPDU addressed to the intended RD responder.

 Upon receiving an RD grant as part of a DL MU-MIMO transmission, an RD responder shall respond according to the rules that are defined in 10.28.4 10.29.4.
+The duration of the RD response burst shall be equal to the value of the Response Duration subfield of the last Block Ack Schedule frame received from the RD initiator.

-An RD responder that intends to elicit a BlockAck frame from the RD initiator, shall set the Ack Policy of MPDUs addressed to RD initiator to Scheduled Ack if the value of Next PPDU Start Offset subfield of the received Block Ack Schedule frame is not equal to 0.
-Otherwise an RD responder shall set the Ack Policy of MPDUs addressed to RD initiator to Implicit Block Ack Request.
-In this case an RD responder shall ensure that its PPDU transmission(s) and the response from an RD initiator shall not exceed the value of Response Duration subfield of the received Block Ack Schedule frame.
+An RD responder that intends to elicit a BlockAck frame from the RD initiator, shall set the Ack Policy of MPDUs addressed to RD initiator to Scheduled Ack.

 Upon receiving an RD response burst with the Ack policy of MPDUs contained in A-MPDU equal to Scheduled Ack, the RD initiator that granted an RD as part of a DL MU-MIMO transmission shall acknowledge the RD responder by aggregating the BlockAck into the next MU PPDU to the RD responder.
 If the RD response burst requires immediate BlockAck, the RD initiator that granted an RD as part of a DL MU-MIMO transmission shall acknowledge the RD responder using one of the following methods: